 |Latin name||Pantherophis guttatus|

-Corn snakes are a common fixture throughout the American South, and so named for their regular appearances near farms that raise and store corn and other grains, since their predominant prey is mice and rats which typically are attracted to and eat such cereals.
+The Corn snake is another non-venomous snake, which can be found throughout the American South, and is so named for its regular appearances near farms that raise and store corn and other grains, since their predominant prey is mice and rats which typically are attracted to and eat such cereals.

 Superficially resembling copperheads, Corn snakes are stocky and of greatly variable length, typically found anywhere from 2 feet to 5 feet long.
 They’re also extremely long lived, commonly surpassing 20 years in captivity.